+'''

-((redM blueM whiteM) = (redM (blueM whiteM)) .
+(redM blueM) whiteM = redM (blueM whiteM) .

+'''

-This means that parentheses can be omitted, grouping of arguments doesn't matter.
+That is, grouping of arguments doesn't matter, and thus parentheses can be omitted.
 Commutative means that permuting the order of arguments gives the same result.
+For example,

+'''

-For example, redM blueM = blueM redM .
+redM blueM = blueM redM .

+'''

 The "identity none" property means that adding none to the mix does not change the mix.
 For example,